Complete and competitive financial markets in a complex world: Introduction.

-General equilibrium theory with financial markets, however, is traditionally cast in the framework of a finite state space (or at least of an infinite sequence economy with finitely many states at each date) in which an appropriate justification of market incompleteness is more difficult.
-Our model will assume a completely arbitrary set $\Omega$ as the sample space -- a situation to which we shall refer as {\it complexity}.
-We believe that, despite the fast pace of financial innovation, the complexity of modern economic systems seems to be growing as fast which makes market completion an ongoing process.
-A natural consequence of this analysis is the assumption that in a complex world financial markets are incomplete.
-Given this general premise, the main questions we address in the paper are: \tiref a can an incomplete set of financial markets be extended to a complete one while preserving the basic economic principle of absence of arbitrage opportunities? \tiref b if so, can such an extension be supported by a competitive market mechanism?
+We believe that our general framework is indeed the natural setting for assuming incomplete markets and to investigate the main aspects of a process of gradual completion of markets.
+In particular, we address the following questions: \tiref a can an incomplete set of financial markets be extended to a complete one while preserving the basic economic principle of absence of arbitrage opportunities? \tiref b if so, can such an extension be supported by a competitive market mechanism?

-Our answer is that this need not be the case.
-Competition on financial markets may in principle produce two distinct outcomes.
-On the first hand it lowers margins on currently traded assets and results thus in lower prices.
+Our finding is that neither question need have a positive answer.
+Concerning the former, we observe that competition on financial markets may in principle produce two distinct outcomes.
+On the one hand it lowers margins on currently traded assets and results thus in lower prices.
 On the other hand, competition involves the design and issuance of new securities.
-We argue that lower prices on the existing securities may destroy the possibility to obtain complete markets free of arbitrage opportunities.
+We argue that lower prices on the existing securities may destroy the possibility to obtain complete markets free of arbitrage opportunities in much the same way as predatory pricing in a monopolistic setting may prevent the entry of new, potential competitors.
 In principle the net effect of competition on collective welfare may be unclear.
-Second, we argue that the completion of financial markets in respect of the no arbitrage principle may not be possible under linear pricing (which we take as synonymous of perfect competition).
-We actually provide an explicit example.
-On the other hand we show that if such an extension is possible with a limited degree of market power, it is then possible under perfect competition as well.
+Relatively to the latter question, we show that the completion of financial markets in respect of the no arbitrage principle may not be possible under linear pricing (which we take as synonymous of perfect competition).
+We actually provide an explicit example from which it clearly emerges that this negative conclusion has to do with the complexity of the economic environment described in the model.
+Indeed, most economic models treat economic complexity under probabilistic assumptions which do not permit a clear comprehension of this phenomenon.
+On the other hand, we show that if a no arbitrage extension of markets with a limited degree of market power is possible, then markets admit a perfectly competitive extension as well.